milsosa/flow-wing/README.md

 and will add the occurred errors to the `data.errors` array and the corresponding results array index or object key will be `undefined`.

+> All the modes when a flow contains a single task it will un-wrap such task result and that will be the resulting value of `data.results` unlike for multiple tasks flows that it will be an array or object depending on the provided tasks type.

 ### series

 It executes its tasks in series, so the next task will start running only until the previous one has finished.

 ### waterfall

-It behaves like `series` with the only difference that it passes the previous task result as argument to the next one.
-Take a look at the `pipedValue` argument in the handler signature above.
+It behaves like `series` with the difference that it passes the previous task result as argument to the next one and the final `data.results` will be the last task's returned value.

+> Take a look at the `pipedValue` argument in the handler signature above.

 ### parallel